UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - **Media mode** - in this mode, up/down directions control volume (via media key scancodes), while horizontal play/pause and switch to next track.
 At the moment, this mode is not enabled by default on any layer.
 Sensitivity is shared with the caret mode.
 - **Zoom mode pc / mac** - in this mode, `Ctrl +`/`Ctrl -` or `Gui +`/`Gui -` shortcuts are produced.
 - **Zoom mode** - This mode serves specifically to implement touchpad's gesture.
 It alternates actions of zoomPc and zoomMac modes.
 Can be customized via `set module.touchpad.pinchZoomMode NAVIGATIONMODE`.
+- **gamepadStickLeft / gamepadStickRight** - in this module, trackpoint acts as a gamepad thumbstick.

 Caret and media modes can be customized by `set navigationModeAction` command.